CristianColdea/EM_efficiency_map/README.md

 * Plain _Python_ and some of its specialized lybraries.

 ## Setup
-* Keep the scripts and files in the same folder.
+* Keep the scripts/modules and files in the same folder.

 ## Code Examples
 Show examples of usage: